 Why are these companies scrambling?
 It’s an unintended consequence of technology.
 While we are all sending more “messages”, fewer of us are actually speaking to each other … having real-time conversations.
 The skills necessary to concisely convey an idea, generate excitement and create cohesion on a team are simply not being consistently cultivated.

-Two years ago this truth appeared before me in a workshop.
+Three years ago this truth appeared before me in a workshop.
 Working diligently with an engaged team on how to get a phone conversation started, I was about to move on to a new topic when the mood in the room suddenly changed.
 I looked up from my notes to see puzzled, anxious faces.

 “What?”
 I asked everyone.
 “What’s happened?”